wsabrinabriggs/SpEdRosterPopUps/README.md

 - labeling 2 types of IEPs (reeval and annual) correctly based on their date and IDEA laws
 - color coding works for the following colors and IEP types: red for both reevals and annuals, orange for reevals
 - running the script using triggers
-- including a custom menu button to manual run the pop-up messages
+- including a custom menu button to manually run the pop-up messages

 **Challenges**
 - appropriate labeling of IEP types